 It’s not every day you get to sight the Director of Thor and Cinderella.
-Interviewing him for twenty minutes, even more of a rarity.
-Today was my lunar eclipse, my once in a lifetime, my interview with the brilliant and witty Kenneth Branagh.
+Interviewing him for twenty minutes, was even more of a rarity.
+Today was my lunar eclipse, my once-in-a-lifetime, interview with the brilliant and witty Cinderella Director Kenneth Branagh.

 The Casting Process

 Kenneth: Well, I had an idea of how Cinderella should be.
 Thor took a long time to find the beautiful and sexy Chris Hemsworth, now officially the sexiest man in the world.

 I thought I have good taste then clearly.
 Yeah, she had to be likable.
 You needed to want to spend those 90 minutes or whatever with her.

 And because of the way we were slightly remaining the character’s personality, that she needed to have, you know, a good sense of humor, a kinda what we were calling a kind of an approachable beauty, and kindness and passion and strength and that could stand up, you know, in a scene with Miss Blanchett or Miss Bonham-Carter.

 I heard Lily James’ voice first.
 I thought, God, that’s a beautiful voice.
 And then she was a beautiful girl.
 And then she was very patient across a lot of auditions and things.
 And eventually it just became clear that she was the one.”

 Most Difficult Scene to Direct

 Kenneth : I think probably the ballroom sequence because you knew that there would be so much expectation on it.
 And you knew that practically speaking you were gonna have 500 people, half of whom were gonna be in corsets.